The National Bird of Peru: Andean Cock of the Rock

 Unique Calls and Vocal Displays

-As vocal as it is visually striking, the Andean Cock-of-the-Rock bird makes a distinctive “youii” call during its lek displays, accompanied by the rhythmic “kip-kip-kip” sound that adds to its mystique.
+As vocal as it is visually striking, the National Bird of Peru makes a distinctive “youii” call during its lek displays, accompanied by the rhythmic “kip-kip-kip” sound that adds to its mystique.
 During foraging, both male and female birds may utter a louder, querulous “uankk” if disturbed—a call familiar to those who frequent birds in their hotspots.

 The Breeding Cycle and Lifespan

-The breeding season of the Andean Cock-of-the-Rock varies by region, with nests often found in communal clusters along cliffs and steep slopes.
+The breeding season varies by region, with nests often found in communal clusters along cliffs and steep slopes.
 Males display communally at leks, where the presence of females intensifies their behavior, leading to even more elaborate movements, wing flapping, and calls.
-The lifespan of an Andean Cock-of-the-Rock in the wild is estimated to be around 7-10 years, though this can vary depending on environmental factors.
+The lifespan of the National Bird of Peru in the wild is estimated to be around 7-10 years, though this can vary depending on environmental factors.
 The nest, typically made of mud and coarse plant material, holds a clutch of two eggs that hatch after an incubation period of 28 days, with fledglings leaving the nest 42–48 days later.

 See more info here.